01

 A typed phase loop, not vibes

 The agent moves through 23 numbered lifecycle phases.
-Each has a Zod-typed evidence gate, so it can't move forward without producing the artifact the next phase needs.
-No hidden state, no fuzzy checkpoint — a long-horizon run stays auditable end to end.
+Each has a Zod-typed evidence gate that acts like an eval-style verifier, so it can't move forward without producing the artifact the next phase needs.
+Because every phase has to produce its evidence, a long-horizon run stays auditable from start to finish.

 02